 Diabetes is on the rise in the United States.
-Each year, 1.5 million Americans are diagnosed with diabetes, adding to the 9.4% of the population who already live with the condition.
+Each year, 1.5 million Americans are diagnosed with diabetes, adding to the 9.4 percent of the population who already live with the condition.
 Experts recommend that the millions of people living with diabetes regularly monitor their nutrition and engage in healthy behaviors like physical activity in order to keep their condition stable and improve their overall quality of life.
-Unbeknownst to many, QuickHIT high intensity exercise is the perfect healthy habit for diabetics.
+Unbeknownst to many, high-intensity exercise is the perfect healthy habit for diabetics.

 However, for those with diabetes, this process does not work as it should.
 In people with both prediabetes and type 2 diabetes, the cells have become resistant to insulin, and the pancreas cannot produce a large enough amount of insulin to get the cells to respond and absorb blood glucose.
 This means that the glucose that should be entering cells remains in the bloodstream, leading to high blood sugar.
 It also means that the cells are starved of glucose, their primary energy source, which is why extreme hunger, fatigue, and irritability are common among people with diabetes.

-QuickHIT, high intensity workouts also active hormone sensitive lipase.
-Hormone sensitive lipase helps the cells absorb fatty acids, similar to the role insulin plays for glucose.
-This double-dose of cellular benefits from high intensity workouts makes it a great choice for people with prediabetes and type 2 diabetes, and can be a major factor in managing the condition.
+Super slow, high-intensity workouts also active hormone-sensitive lipase.
+Hormone-sensitive lipase helps the cells absorb fatty acids, similar to the role insulin plays for glucose.
+This double-dose of cellular benefits from high-intensity workouts makes it a great choice for people with prediabetes and type 2 diabetes, and can be a major factor in managing the condition.

-At QuickHIT Fitness Labs, we always safely work your muscles to failure with our robotically controlled resistance, top-of-the-line equipment, and personal attention from trainers to guide your workout.
+At QuickHIT Fitness Labs, we always safely work your muscles to failure with our super slow method, top-of-the-line equipment, and personal attention from trainers to guide your workout.
 This means that each time you exercise with us, you are activating the glycogenolysis process and helping your cells get the glucose they need to thrive.
-If you or a loved one is living with prediabetes or type 2 diabetes, schedule a workout with QuickHIT Fitness Labs and see how high intensity exercise can help you manage your diabetes.
+If you or a loved one are living with prediabetes or type 2 diabetes, schedule a workout with QuickHIT Fitness Labs and see how high-intensity exercise can help you manage your diabetes.